Ballast water has been an integral component of the ship’s stability since the steel-hulled vessels have been introduced.

 Ballast water reduces stresses on the vessel’s hull, balances off for the weight loss due to consumption of water and fuel, provides better manoeuvrability with sufficient vessel draft, including ship propeller immersion, and also helps in improving living conditions of the crew aboard by reducing vibrations and uncontrolled vessel’s movements.

 While ballast water remains indispensable for safe, secure and effectual shipping operations, it has been scientifically researched and proven by expert authorities that ballast water is a significant path for the transfer of harmful and equally damaging aquatic organisms and other pathogens that pose serious ecological, economic and health problems and if introduced into the sea including estuaries, or into fresh water courses, may create hazards to the environment, human health, property or resources, impair biological diversity or interfere with other legitimate uses of such areas.

-Steps taken to Reduce Hazards Associated with Ballast Water
+Steps To Reduce Hazards Associated with Ballast Water

 The Ballast Water Management (BWM) Convention is applicable to new and existing ships that are designed to carry ballast water and are of 400 gross tonnages and above.

 The BWM Convention entered into force on 8th September 2017.
 In order to show compliance with the requirements of the Convention, each ship shall have on board a valid Certificate, a Ballast Water Management Plan and a Ballast Water Record Book.